mzazon/awesome-cloud-projects/azure/intelligent-infrastructure-chatbots-copilot-studio-monitor/intelligent-infrastructure-chatbots-copilot-studio-monitor.md

    echo "✅ Azure Copilot Studio configuration details ready"
    ```

    The connection details are now available for configuring Azure Copilot Studio to integrate with the deployed Function App.
-This enables the chatbot to process user queries through the intelligent backend service while maintaining secure access to Azure Monitor data.
+This enables the chatbot to process user queries through the intelligent backend service while maintaining secure access to Azure Monitor data through function-level authentication.

 6. **Create Conversational Topics and Flows**: